 Automate With Drip Campaigns

-Set up drip campaigns triggered by specific actions.
-Downloading a lead magnet, visiting a pricing page, or attending a webinar.
-Each trigger starts a tailored email sequence that matches the lead’s demonstrated interest.
+Set up drip campaigns triggered by specific actions: downloading a lead magnet, visiting a pricing page, or attending a webinar.
+Each trigger starts a tailored email sequence that matches the lead's demonstrated interest, so the content arrives because of something the lead did rather than because a calendar said so.

 Score and Handoff